Morning Visit To Buckingham Palace – Fun Day in London

 Queen Victoria’s Palace was transformed during her 63-year reign, thanks to support and encouragement from Prince Albert.
 The palace housed Queen Victoria’s nine children and forty-two grandchildren, from a royal residence to a family home.
 Today, Buckingham Palace stands tall as a testament to Queen Victoria’s vision of modernizing the building into what it is today.

-Buckingham Palace
+Tours of Buckingham Palace

-Visiting St. James Park Before Our Entry
+Visiting St. James Park Before Entry

 The park is full of history and charm, with many historical monuments.
 The lake area has plenty of wildlife to observe – including ducks, swans, and geese.
 There’s even a café on site for snacks and refreshments after a stroll through the park.